PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+### Footnotes

+You can include footnotes into a document in two ways.
+Either you insert one into the flowing text directly, or by reference.
+To include a footnote
+directly into the text you annotate, you include it as follows: `[^footnote text]`.
+Note that the foot note text can be formatted using inline constructs.
+Example:

+	In this text we[^With **we**, *we* mean second-person plural] reference a footnote.

+This becomes:

+In this text we[^With **we**, *we* mean second-person plural] reference a footnote.

+Note that footnotes in HTML are clickable, and shown at the bottom of the page.

+It's also possible to include a footnote through reference.
+This makes it possible to create a text that is more similar to the final output.
+However,
+footnotes are always displayed at the bottom of the page, not the place where you write them in the text.
+Example:

+	In this text we[^we] reference a footnote.

+This is transformed to:

+In this text we[^we] reference a footnote.

+We also need to write the actual footnote text somewhere in the document.
+This is done as follows:

+	[^we]: With **we**, *we* mean second-person plural

+[^we]: With **we**, *we* mean second-person plural

+**Note**: The numbers used in footnotes are automatically generated.
+If you create footnotes such as `[^1]: ...`, etc., there's no guarantee that the
+final footnote will actually get the number you used in the text.

 ### Tables

 Tables are formed by a collection of rows, each row having a given number of cells.
 A table can also have an optional caption and id.
 Each column is separated